 National Institute of Technology Goa (NIT Goa) is one of the youngest institutions in the prestigious group of National Institutes of Technology in India.
-Established in 2010, it has quickly risen in reputation due to its strong academic curriculum, cutting-edge research, and excellent placement records.
+Established in 2010, it has quickly risen in reputation due to its strong academic curriculum, cutting-edge research, and decent placement records.
 Despite its relatively young age, NIT Goa has established itself as a centre of excellence for technical education, attracting students from all over the country.
-With a focus on building strong fundamentals in engineering and technology, NIT Goa has become a prime destination for students seeking quality education.

 Given the reputation of NIT Goa, it’s no surprise that securing admission into this institution is highly competitive.
 Admission to NIT Goa is primarily determined by the Joint Entrance Examination (JEE) Mains, a national-level examination conducted by the National Testing Agency (NTA).
 For engineering aspirants, scoring well in JEE Mains is critical, as it determines eligibility for NIT Goa and other top engineering institutes across the country.